 Types of quantum field thories

-The standard model of particle physics asserts that the fundamental quantum physical fields and particles are modeled as sections of and connections on a vector bundle that is associated to a -principal bundle, where the group is (or perhaps a quotient of this by ) and where the representation of used to form the associated vector bundle looks fairly ad hoc on first sight.
+The standard model of particle physics asserts that the fundamental quantum physical fields and particles are modeled as sections of and connections on a vector bundle that is associated to a -principal bundle, where the Lie group – called the gauge group – is the product of (special) unitary groups (or rather a quotient of this by the cyclic group ) and where the representation of used to form the associated vector bundle looks fairly ad hoc on first sight.

 A grand unified theory (“GUT” for short) in this context is an attempt to realize the standard model as sitting inside a conceptually simpler model, in particular one for which the gauge group is a bigger but simpler group , preferably a simple Lie group in the technical sense, which contains as a subgroup.
 Such a grand unified theory would be phenomenologically viable if a process of spontaneous symmetry breaking at some high energy scale – the “GUT scale” – would reduce the model back to the standard model of particle physics without adding spurious extra effects that would not be in agreement with existing observations in experiment.

 The terminology “grand unified” here refers to the fact that such a single simple group would unify the fundamental forces of electromagnetism, the weak nuclear force and the strong nuclear force in a way that generalizes the way in which the electroweak field already unifies the weak force and electromagnetism, and electromagnetism already unifies, as the word says, electricity and magnetism.